 The draft tube should be carefully designed, as it is directly related to kinetic energy loss at the outlet.

-As previously described, one of the faces will receive a rotating wall boundary condition.
-Therefore, create a new boundary condition and choose ‘Wall’.
-Set it up as below:
+As previously described, one of the faces receives a rotating wall boundary condition.
+To achieve this create a new boundary condition and choose ‘Wall’.
+Set it up as shown below:

 Did you know?